rowangithub/DOrder/README.md

 and represents invariants into refinement types.

 SpecLearn is not dedicated to higher-order functional programs.
-It can infer and verify useful properties for array programs.
+It can infer and verify useful properties for array programs (with side-effects).

-A recent extension of SpecLearn is able to prove around 200 loop programs.
+A recent extension of SpecLearn is able to prove the safety properties of over 200 loop programs and a suite of recursive programs (collected from relate tools), using numeric invariants.

+Another extension of SpecLearn, which we call DOrder, can automatically infer expressive shape specifications beyond the scope of competing tools.

 SpecLearn is still under very active development.
 Our next effort is to enable SpecLearn to verify (imperative) heap-manipulating programs.